b1safiya/Wanderlust-IBM-/README.md

 ```
 #
 #
-## Steps to add email notification
-- <b id="Mail">Go to your Jenkins Master EC2 instance and allow 465 port number for SMTPS</b>
 #
 - <b>Now, we need to generate an application password from our gmail account to authenticate with jenkins</b>
   - <b>Open gmail and go to <mark>Manage your Google Account --> Security</mark></b>